This post contains affiliate links

 Fasten off.
 Sew in all ends securely.

-I hope you have found these crochet owl patterns helpful.
+I hope you have found this crochet bath mitt pattern helpful.
 If you think your crafty friends would find this tutorial helpful, why not share it with them?

 If you enjoyed this pattern why not also check out these: